erikgustavalm/group-a-1DL251/README.md

 ## Dependencies
 + python version: 3.9

+## Responsbility
++ whole code was written by Group A

 ## How to play the game?
 Players can choose to play game **Local** or **Online** in menu, which contains to play with real players or AI bots.
 + Local: